Tonmoy1321/Hajira_AI_Documentation/Change_Hajira_Model.md

 ```

 # Making changes in user information
-Right now the facebank is empty and the attendance system will not work.
-To re-populate the new facebank with new model embeds we need to go to web HRM system of hajira (hajira.cpsd.com) and manually chnage image to update embeddings of the employees.
+We have to update images of every single employee using the web HRM system of hajira (hajira.cpsd.com) and manually change employee images.